-Making places easier to walk around and supporting opportunities for recreation and leisure will contribute to a healthier and happier city.
+Making places easier to walk and cycle around and supporting opportunities for recreation and leisure will contribute to a healthier and happier city.
 The city's blue and green grid offers opportunities for the community to retreat and be reinvigorated, getting more people out and about and coming together in parks and playgrounds or along coastal walks.
-Encouraging activity at street edges, retaining sunlight access and greening and making these places safe and accessible is essential.
-There are a range of resources available to guide planning for a healthy built environment including, NSW Health's Healthy Urban Development Checklist, the Department's Draft Urban Design Guide and the Mid North Coast Childhood Obesity Prevention and Management Action Plan, 2018-2023.
+Encouraging activity at street edges such as community gardens and/or edible landscapes, retaining sunlight access and greening to key open space locations and making these places safe and accessible is essential.
+There are a range of resources available to guide planning for a healthy built environment including, NSW Health's Healthy Urban Development Checklist, the Department's Urban Design Guide for Regional NSW and the Mid North Coast Childhood Obesity Prevention and Management Action Plan, 2018-2023.